NREL/BEEAM/FMU/flexlab_demo/openstudio/README.md

 ### /seeds

-This folder contains the OpenStudio Models used in the PAT project, described below.
+This folder contains the OpenStudio Models (version 3.1.0) used in the PAT project, described below.

 #### FLEXLAB_X3_1arch.osm